costajob/app-servers/README.md

 ```

 ##### Considerations
-Pony throughput falls short both compared with more mature VM/scripting solutions and with the other AOT compiled languages.
+Pony throughput falls short both compared with other AOT compiled languages and with more mature VM/scripting solutions.
-Pony response has a small size and its consistency is pretty good.
+Pony response has a small size but its consistency is pretty good.

 ##### Memory
-Pony's memory consumption is good in general, but just average compared to other AOT compiled languages.
+Pony's memory consumption is good in general, just average compared to other AOT compiled languages.

 ##### Concurrency and parallelism
-Pony delivers full parallelism thanks to its lightweight actors model (similar to Erlang and Scala).
+Pony delivers full parallelism thanks to its lightweight actors model.

 ### Rack with Puma
 I tested Ruby by using a plain [Rack](http://rack.github.io/) application with the [Puma](http://puma.io/) application server.